 3. Test: Finally, Putting your Idea to Work

 Now that you know what needs to be done, get it into testing.
 You need to be sure if the product is actually useful to the users.
-Focus on questions like: Does the under intuitively understand how to use your product?
+Focus on questions like: Do the targeted users understand how to use your product?
 Is the user satisfied?
 Does it solve the problem it was designed to address?

 It would be like genuine feedback that can help you improve iteratively before you launch the product in the market.